AFTER THE PANDEMIC

 It is only 9:30 in the morning, and the mall is still not crowded.
 On this beautiful sunny Sunday, my husband and I decided we wanted crepes for breakfast.
-As we are ordering, I focus my attention on the girl taking our order inside the little crepe’s kiosk.
+As we are ordering, I focus my attention on the girl taking our order inside the little crepe kiosk.
 Due to her heavy accent, I assume she is Russian.
 She doesn’t have a name tag, but I decided to name her Ludmila.
 She is probably five feet, six inches tall, and her skin is noticeably white.
-I wonder if she is vegetarian.
+I wonder if she is a vegetarian.
 Her braided blond hair, interlaced at the top simulating a headband, gives her a nice clean appearance, perfect for her job.
-Her tiny apron from her waist down doesn’t diminish her slim figure, she’s wearing tight jeans and a black t-shirt with the logo of the Café she works for, and her white canvas shoes seem so comfortable, it gives the impression she is walking on clouds.
+Her tiny apron from her waist down doesn’t diminish her slim figure, she’s wearing tight jeans and a black t-shirt with the logo of the Café she works for, and her white canvas shoes seem so comfortable, that it gives the impression she is walking on clouds.
 She looks like a smart girl.
 She is probably a student from the University, working on weekends and perhaps on the late mall shifts as well.

 Ludmila is not wearing any makeup.
 She is not there to impress anybody.
-And she doesn’t need to impress with her physical appearance, Her warm smile and her genuine personality set her apart.
+And she doesn’t need to impress with her physical appearance, her warm smile and her genuine personality set her apart.

 My husband and I sit at the little tables with umbrellas outside the kiosk.
 While we wait for our crepes to come out, we enjoy watching the morning strollers, most of them with their pets treating them to a nice Sunday walk at the mall.
 Today is probably the first warm morning of this winter.
 Ludmila cannot feel the sun rays that bathe our faces, she is inside the kiosk, but she seems very comfortable in her little world.
 The temperature inside seems perfect.

 As I watch other people passing by, I glance at Ludmila, who is obviously, enjoying her job and showing her passion for it.
 She switches between taking orders and making coffees.
-Looking often at the computer in the wall to make sure every order is perfect.
+Looking often at the computer on the wall to make sure every order is perfect.
 I can’t help noticing how cautious she is while measuring the amount of coffee or tea and how she adds her personal touch with a pretty design on each one of them.

 My delicious chai latte looks cute with the little heart shape she draws on the foam on each of the coffees and teas.
 My husband’s espresso is too tiny to have a design like mine.

-Even the crepes originated in France, seems like in America, most people like to eat their savory crepes with hot sauce.
-Like I thought, Ludmila is not only passionate about her work but also professional.
+Even though the crepes originated in France, it seems like in America, most people like to eat their savory crepes with hot sauce.
+As I thought, Ludmila is not only passionate about her work but also professional.
 Our crepes are ready.
 And the moment my husband asked her for a couple of Cholula salsa envelopes and some extra napkins, she smiled, showing him that she already had them in her hand.

 Non-fiction article by Alma Lazar, author of the book